22.1 Trade from charts

 Top CPR = (Pivot – BC) + Pivot

 Spend a minute to understand the formula.
 These are simple averages and manipulation to the averages.
-In any technical indicator, the moment you see averages, you need to associate the indicator to the trend in the underlying.
+In any technical indicator, the moment you see averages, you need to associate the indicator to the underlying trend.

 The CPR does just this, i.e. helps the trader identify key price points and the associated trend around these price points.